Alphabet Learning and Instruction

 Surprisingly, we know very little about how to best support young children’s alphabet learning.
 Should we teach uppercase letters first or teach both uppercase and lowercase letters?
 Should we teach letter names before teaching sounds?
 Should we start with easier or more difficult letters?
 Does multisensory teaching result in better learning?
 How can we teach letters in fun, engaging ways?

 Dr. Piasta and her research team are trying to answer these questions in their Best Practices in Alphabet Instruction project.
 The initial portion of this work involved creating lessons that can be used with young learners to provide differentiated, targeted alphabet instruction.
 In creating these lessons, the research team partnered with experienced teachers at the A. Sophie Rogers School for Early Learning in the Schoenbaum Family Center at The Ohio State University.
-The lessons can be downloaded below.

 To evaluate the lessons, the research team partnered with local early childhood centers to conduct a pilot study.
 Results showed that the lessons improved children’s letter-name knowledge, letter-sound knowledge, and letter writing.
+Read the results of the ABC pilot study here.

 After the pilot study, lessons were slightly revised to include more opportunities for children to pair letters with their names and sounds.
+These lessons are free and available for download.